samdalvai/esfinge-querybuilder-thesis/QueryBuilder_Cassandra/README.md

 * Load `Maven script` if prompted by the IDE
 * Run `docker-compose up -d` to run the Cassandra database or use `Cassandra Unit` by uncommenting the line in the method `initCassandaUnit` of the class `net.sfesfinge.querybuilder.cassandra.integration.dbutils.CassandraTestUtils`.
-* Run the tests with `mvn test`
+* Run the tests with `mvn test`.
+Please note that there is another project in this repository called `QueryBuilder_Cassandra_IntegrationTests`, which contains just the integration tests performed with a packaged version of `QueryBuilder Cassandra`.

 # How to use the QueryBuilder

-For an overall view of the `Esfinge Querybuilder` utilization you can view the general [documentation](documentation/DOCUMENTATION.md) on the framework.
+For an overall view of the `Esfinge Querybuilder` utilization you can view the general [documentation](../documentation/README.md) on the framework.
 The following is a specific guide for using the Cassandra plugin along with the framework.
 Please keep in mind that for this configuration guide we suppose that you will be using Maven, but you are free to use any other method to manage dependencies.